Serverless Architecture: A Beginner's Guide

 Choose the Right Trigger Types

-Various events can trigger serverless functions (HTTP requests, database events, queue messages, etc.).
+Various events (HTTP requests, database events, queue messages, etc.) can trigger serverless functions.
 Choose the trigger type that best suits the function's role in your application.

 Manage Costs Effectively

 Monitor and analyze your serverless usage to manage costs.
-Be aware of the pricing model of your serverless provider and optimize your function invocations to avoid unnecessary expenses.
+Be aware of your serverless provider's pricing model and optimize your function invocations to avoid unnecessary expenses.

 Automate Deployment and CI/CD